Dance

 - IELTS – 6 and above

-- Cambridge Exams [Proficiency Certificate – C and above
+- Cambridge GCE English A Levels – C and above

-- GCSE English Language “O” Level – C and above
+- IB English Standard Level (SL) – 5 and above

-On completion of the programme the student will be able to:
+Upon successful completion of this program, the students should be able to:

 - Perform and interpret contemporary dance on a professional level, demonstrating a high level of technical proficiency, a broad range of movement qualities and dynamics and strong personal expression.